Foreign firms seek retail therapy in Australia

 Australia is the only developed country that did not fall into recession during the global financial crisis.
 Australian growth is expected to slow to 3 percent next year from a forecast 3.5 percent this year.
 That still puts the country ahead of its rich world peers - U.S. growth was pegged at 2 percent and euro-zone growth at just 0.3 percent.

 That relative economic strength, along with the high Australian dollar, has spurred demand at foreign retailers’ online stores.
-Saks Inc SKS.N, Macy’s Inc (M.N) and Bloomingdales have all opened internet shops targeting Australia in time for Christmas.
+Saks Inc, Macy’s Inc and Bloomingdales have all opened internet shops targeting Australia in time for Christmas.

 But a number of foreign retailers are now focused on the next step - building up a physical presence in a nation where 85 percent of purchasing is still done in shopping malls.

-Next up is Williams-Sonoma, the owner of furniture chain Pottery Barn, a brand that Australians recognize through namechecks on TV shows like “Friends.”
+Next up is Williams-Sonoma, the owner of furniture chain Pottery Barn, a brand that Australians recognise through namechecks on TV shows like “Friends.”

 While Zimmerman bemoaned the lack of people laden with shopping bags just weeks out from Christmas in Sydney’s main retail strip, Pitt Street Mall, Williams-Sonoma isn’t concerned.